Sunday, 8 February 2015

 First...my Marinara sauce- no onions.
 Ever.

-Brown a bunch of chopped garlic, 7-10 cloves chopped in olive oil until it smells "right", usually golden brown by this time.
-Be parient to get the right smell.
-A trick is to add salt on the garlic while chopping so pieces don't hop around.
+Brown a bunch of chopped garlic, 7-10 cloves chopped or smashed in olive oil until the aroma is rich, usually golden brown by this time.
+Be patient to get it right.
+A trick is to add salt on the garlic while chopping or smashing so pieces don't dance around.

 Add chilli pepper flakes to taste.